solnet-aquarium/standards-and-tooling/html-css/CSS.md

 ```
 The reason for not assigning declarations to the .open class, we don't know how you will 'open' the component.
 It could be via display, or max-height or height.
 The above way allows you to customise it per component.

-Reserved words will be toggled by JS to change the state of a component.
+These reserved words will be toggled by JS to change the state of a component.

+*content-wrapper*

+Using the component name as a namespace, this class signifies where the components main typography area starts.
+This is for targeting headings, text and buttons (suggested use only) of the component.